Gunther-Schulz/coding-prompts/AI_CODING_PROCESS.md

                 d. **MUST** revise plan/next step for investigation, correction, or cleanup.
 State the corrective action. **This corrective action MUST aim to restore the overall integrity and correctness of the file, addressing both deviations from the planned change AND any new issues introduced by the edit tool.** If the file's state is a result of the edit tool making unintended modifications to unrelated code, the primary goal of the self-correction is to achieve the user's intended change *without* these unintended side-effects, or to clean up those side-effects if the intended change is already present.
                 e.  **If Tool Failure Persists OR Edit Application Requires Complex Cleanup:**
                     Execute `Procedure: Request Manual Edit` (Section 5) under the following conditions:
-                    i.  **Persistent Correction Failure:** Repeated attempts (e.g., >3 attempts for the same planned logical change to a specific file section, or if 3 consecutive `edit_file`/`reapply` attempts for a single planned change fail to produce the desired, verified outcome) to apply a *necessary and planned correction* fail. ii. **Unacceptable Original Edit Application with Failed Cleanup:** A single `edit_file` or `reapply` application, while potentially achieving the direct technical goal of the *planned change*, introduces grossly disproportionate, unintended, and disruptive modifications (e.g., new errors, significant churn) to unrelated code sections. **If at least one self-correction attempt (e.g., a new `edit_file` call with a targeted plan to remove the specific unintended modifications like duplicate lines) fails to cleanly resolve these side-effects without causing further significant issues,** then proceed to requesting a manual edit.
+                    i.  **Persistent Correction Failure:** Repeated attempts (e.g., >3 attempts for the same planned logical change to a specific file section, or if **2 consecutive `edit_file`/`reapply` attempts for a single planned change fail to produce the desired, verified outcome without significant unintended side-effects**) to apply a *necessary and planned correction* fail. ii. **Unacceptable Original Edit Application with Failed Cleanup:** A single `edit_file` or `reapply` application, while potentially achieving the direct technical goal of the *planned change*, introduces grossly disproportionate, unintended, and disruptive modifications (e.g., new errors, significant churn, **deletion of unrelated code blocks, widespread reordering of unrelated code**) to unrelated code sections.
+If at least one self-correction attempt (e.g., a new `edit_file` call with a targeted plan to remove the specific unintended modifications) fails to cleanly resolve these side-effects without causing further significant issues, **OR if the *same pattern* of disruptive modification occurs on a second consecutive attempt on the same file for the same overall task,** then proceed to requesting a manual edit.
 The goal is to avoid lengthy, unpredictable self-correction loops on widespread unintended churn.
                     This involves a **BLOCKER:** step.

     #### 4.5 Generate Post-Action Verification Summary (After Successful 4.4)